Unprovoked Racially Motivated Aggression

 National statutory procedures are designed for the good of our nation.
 Applying them properly is a fundamental duty upon each and every one of us.
-These Directors and Heads included Nigel Hopkins, Steven Oon, Niel Wilson, Alan Brener, and Chris Mogridge (there were others too).
+These officers included Nigel Hopkins, Steven Oon, Niel Wilson, Alan Brener, and Chris Mogridge (there were others too).
 One of them, namely Steven Oon, revealed that Santander paid him bonuses of around £450,000 per year, in addition to his annual base salary and benefits package.

 To put right the damage Santander had caused, our courts gave me the choice of either being reinstated in my job, or paid Financial Compensation by Santander for the damages it had inflicted on me.

 I opted for reinstatement.
-It was the amicable choice: reinstatement was mutually beneficial for all parties, it would restore my career; and reinstatement is the resolution encouraged by UK’s laws.
+It was the amicable choice: reinstatement was mutually beneficial for all parties, it would restore my career; and reinstatement is the primary resolution encouraged by UK’s laws.
 Effectively, my decision forgave Santander for its racially motivated aggression and pre-empted any damages from flowing from its wrongdoings (i.e., saving it from having to pay out any Financial Compensation).

-Santander Rejecting Britain’s Primary Will
+Santander Rejects Britain’s Primary Will

-Santander Disobeying Court Orders
+Santander Disobeys Court Orders

 Santander Senseless Destruction

-Santander Not Giving A Damn
+Santander Not Bothered

-Santander Shameless Intention To Deceive Courts
+Santander Attempts To Deceive Courts

 In another attempt, it tried to float the idea that I was to blame for its racial unlawfulness – saying that I had brought its racial discrimination and the ensuing destruction of my career upon my own head.